Anthony Joshua: Amateur career

 whilst a few others taking the view that he had won on merit.
 In his next bout he fought 2008 Beijing Olympics silver medalist Zhang Zhilei, dropping his taller opponent in the middle round; Joshua won by 15:11 guaranteeing at least a bronze medal.
 In the semi-final Joshua met Kazakh boxer Ivan Dychko, and despite Joshua's height disadvantage he won by 13:11 to gain a place in the Olympic final.
 Joshua met 32-year-old reigning Olympic champion and former two-time world champion, Roberto Cammarelle of Italy in the closing bout.
 After conceding the first two rounds (6:5 and 13:10) to Cammarelle, an adversary he had already beaten the previous year, Joshua grew into the fight and fought back to level the scores after the third round (18:18).
 Joshua was announced winner via count-back and the new Olympic champion.
 The final decision was criticised by some boxing experts, being defined as a "home decision".

-He was appointed Member of the Order of the British Empire (MBE) in the 2013 New Year Honours for services to boxing.
+He was appointed Member of the Order of the British Empire (MBE) in the 2013 New Year Honours for services to boxing by Queen Elizabeth II, and later Officer of the Most Excellent Order of the British Empire (OBE) on December 2018 in Queen's Birthday's Honours by then Prince Charles.